marzieh-saeedimasine/Python-DataCleaning-Modelling/README.md

 2-Clustering-knn.ipynb: describes Clustering (KMeans, AgglomerativeClustering, DBSCAN) and k-nearest neighbors votting Machine Learning algorithms
 3-DecisionTree-NaiveBayes.ipynb: describes Decision Tree and Gaussian Naive Bayes
 4-FeatureSelection-Outlier.ipynb: describes Feature Selection/Extraction and Outlier Detection
+5-NeuralNetwork-code.ipynb: implement Neural Network from scratch.
+It describes how to program model of neural network with one neuron and implement data for training and prediction